-Elizabeth Galoozis is Information Literacy and Educational Technology Librarian at University of Southern California Libraries, where she focuses on integrating and assessing information literacy throughout the curriculum.
+Elizabeth Galoozis is Information Literacy and Educational Technology Librarian at USC Libraries, where she focuses on integrating and assessing information literacy throughout the curriculum.
 Before coming to USC, she worked at academic and special libraries in Massachusetts, Indiana, and Illinois.
 Elizabeth received a BA in English from Amherst College and an MLS from Simmons College.
 Her research interests include critical library instruction, cultural representations of information, and information literacy in academic and non-academic contexts.

 Andrew Horbal was recently named Head of Learning Commons at the University of Maryland University Libraries.
 His previous positions include Media Resources Librarian at the University of Maryland, Access Services Librarian at McDaniel College, and Media Resources Specialist at the University of Pittsburgh.
 His professional interests include emerging technologies, copyright and intellectual property issues, and creating library services around alternative literacies, such as media and digital literacy.